mehlawlarz/SteamSkipUpdate/README.md

 ## Installation

+First, install wexpect with pip install wexpect.
 Create a folder and slap both the script and SteamCMD into it and follow the instructions on the terminal!

 ## Requirements:
 - wexpect https://github.com/raczben/wexpect/tree/master